Leeshirn/CEMA-Software-Engineering/README.md

 # CEMA-Software-Engineering
- This is an implementation of a basic health management system tak
+ This is an implementation of a basic health management system task